In this episode of THE SAMPLE, Leita Hart-Fanta, CPA answers the question, “What is scope creep?”

 Here’s your objective and scope in this bigger bubble, and then these smaller bubbles represent things that are outside of your objective and scope, and when you see something like that, when you see something that’s outside of your objective and scope, you have to formally take care of it.
 I’m going to draw a little picture to illustrate this.
-Watch my fabulous drawing skills here.

 So here’s your objective and scope, and then you get into a meeting with a chatty Cathy, and she starts telling you stuff that was not part of your objective and scope.
 And now, darn it, now you know this thing and you can’t ignore it.
 You can’t pretend like you didn’t see it.
 You really shouldn’t take it on, right?
 But now you have to do something with it.

 Then these things come up that you really didn’t want to know about.
 Because it’s not part of the objective that you took about 25% of your audit budget to come up with, where you gathered information, you broke the universe into pieces, you did a inherent risk assessment.
 And then you finally land on, “Okay, this is the highest risk thing that I want to look at,” and then somehow something else gets thrown into the mix.

 Now you’ve got to think about it, now that you’ve got this thing out there.
 You’ve got some options.
 You could kind of incorporate it into your existing objective and scope; you could bring it into the project.
-It looks like a turtle.
 That means you get to go back to your risk assessment and your planning documentation, and you get to change it to incorporate this guy.
 And you’ve got to know that possibly your audit report is going to end up looking a little silly because you’re going to have this main objective and then this other little tack on thing.

-Here’s what you don’t want to happen, okay?
+Here’s what you don’t want to happen.
 Here’s what you want to avoid.
 You want to avoid opening up this objective and scope, kind of like erasing the boundaries by taking this thing on without doing one of those formal things.
 What are those formal things?
 I’ll come back to this picture in a minute.
 Remember: